Dick Clark (Iowa politician): U.S. Senate

 Throughout the campaign, polls showed Clark trailing Miller by lopsided margins.
 A critical part of Clark's campaign was his 1300 mi walk across the state to gain publicity.
 He won in an upset, with 662,637 votes (55%) to Miller's 530,525 (44%).
 American Independent Party candidate William Rocap received 8,954 votes (1%).
 In 1974, Clark was joined by Culver, his former boss, who rode to victory because of the Republican Party's unpopularity in the wake of the Watergate scandal.

 Voting record

 Clark was a very liberal senator, consistently ranked among the most liberal during his tenure.
-He served on the United States Senate Committee on Foreign Relations and chaired the Subcommittee on Africa, developing considerable expertise on the Angolan Civil War.
+He served on the Senate Foreign Relations Committee and chaired the Subcommittee on Africa, developing considerable expertise on the Angolan Civil War.
 In 1976, he authored the Clark Amendment, which barred aid from the U.S. government to private groups engaged in military or paramilitary operations in Angola.

 Reelection bid

 Clark ran for reelection in 1978 against Republican Roger Jepsen, who was lieutenant governor of Iowa from 1969 to 1973.
 Because of his efforts against the apartheid government in South Africa, Jepsen taunted him as "the Senator from Africa".
 The South African government channeled $250,000 into the race.
 In a nationally poor year for Democrats, Clark lost his seat by a narrow margin.
 President of the United States Jimmy Carter then appointed him to be Ambassador at Large and United States Coordinator for Refugee Affairs in 1979; later that year, Clark resigned from his position to join the presidential campaign of U.S. Senate member Ted Kennedy from Massachusetts, with whom Clark had served in the Senate, against Carter.